Analysis | What is court packing, and why are some Democrats seriously considering it?

 Why some Democrats are talking about packing the court now

-They’re frustrated about how the past two justices, Neil M. Gorsuch and Brett M. Kavanaugh, have gotten on the court: under extremely politically divisive circumstances, nominated by a president who lost the popular vote, and approved by a bare majority of a Senate that, because of where people live, no longer represents a majority of the population.
+They’re frustrated about how the newest two justices, Neil M. Gorsuch and Brett M. Kavanaugh, have gotten on the court: under extremely politically divisive circumstances, nominated by a president who lost the popular vote, and approved by a bare majority of a Senate that, because of where people live, no longer represents a majority of the population.

-“Any one of these things might not have been sufficient by themselves,” said University of Michigan law professor Leah Litman.
+“Any one of these things might not have been sufficient by themselves,” said University of Michigan assistant professor of law Leah Litman.
 “But the combination of all these things … strikes people as no way to run a country.”

 “Nothing is off the table,” Senate Minority Leader Charles E. Schumer (N.Y.) told fellow Democrats in a widely reported private conference call this weekend.
-He didn’t specifically mention court packing, but this was interpreted as a nod to considering the idea, since he didn’t rule it out either.
+He didn’t specifically mention court packing, but this was interpreted as a nod to considering the idea, since he didn’t rule it out.

 Expanding the court gained traction during this year’s Democratic presidential primary.
 As many as 11 candidates were at least open to it, according to a Washington Post tally.
 “It’s not just about expansion, it’s about depoliticizing the Supreme Court,” Sen. Elizabeth Warren (D-Mass.) said.
 “It’s a conversation that’s worth having.”